vamstar/challenge/README.md

 Is to submit one of the following projects as a private github or bitbucket repository.
 You can share your repo with the username `challengecc`.
-Once you've shared the repository please email us at hr@vamstar.io with the link, cover letter and a resume.
+Once you've shared the repository [please email us at](http://scr.im/hrvamstar) with the link, cover letter and a resume.

 ## Fullstack